KohaSuomi/koha-plugin-broadcast-biblios/README.md

 # Koha-Suomi plugin BroadcastBiblios

-This is the plugin description
+This plugin is for broadcasting biblios via REST.

 # Downloading